Skip to main content

 In this article, we are going to take a look at ourselves.
-It's always fun to see how a website has evolved.
-I dived into my backup archive and that's quite a job to get older Joomla versions running with the all kinds of different system requirements etc. But it worked and I have the complete history of this website listed.
+It is always nice to see how a website has evolved.
+I dived into my backup archive and that is quite a job to get older Joomla versions running with the all sorts of different system requirements etc. But I succeeded and have listed the complete history of this website.

-In 2006 I built my first Joomla website and this started as a hobby.
+I built my first Joomla website in 2006 and this started as a hobby.
 When I first encountered "real customers" in 2009, I registered my own domain name and built website.
-The older versions of this site are not always something I can be proud of in hindsight, but in the end it has made me successful these days.
+The older versions of this site are not always something I can be proud of in hindsight, but in the end, it has made it successful these days.
 So I'm happy to share them with you.

 2009